d3p1/dockgento/README.md

 Using this tool is straightforward:

-1. Create a [`.dockgento_profile` file](https://github.com/d3p1/dockgento/blob/v1.11.4/src/bin/etc/.dockgento_profile.sample).
+1. Create a [`.dockgento_profile` file](https://github.com/d3p1/dockgento/blob/main/src/bin/etc/.dockgento_profile.sample).
 This file lets you configure environment variables that define how the project environment should be generated.

 2. Execute `dockgento init` to generate the necessary [Docker Compose](https://docs.docker.com/compose/) files for the project.

 3. Execute `dockgento mage-install` if you want to install a new Magento platform to work with the current generated environment.
 Or execute `dockgento mage-setup` if you want to configure an existing Magento project to work with the current environment.

+4. Execute `dockgento ide-setup` to simplify the configuration of your IDE, allowing you to work with this generated environment efficiently and effectively.

+> [!IMPORTANT]
+> For now, `dockgento ide-setup` only installs [startup scripts](https://www.jetbrains.com/help/phpstorm/settings-tools-startup-tasks.html) that are very useful for [PHPStorm](https://www.jetbrains.com/phpstorm/).
+However, automating the configuration of other important aspects and supporting additional IDEs is still pending.
+[This ticket](https://github.com/d3p1/dockgento/issues/10) and [this ticket](https://github.com/d3p1/dockgento/issues/17) will handle the completion of this requirement.

 > [!NOTE]
 > To gain a deeper understanding of how this tool works under the hood, visit the [wiki page](https://github.com/d3p1/dockgento/wiki).